-Prerequisite: TAX 610 or equivalent.
+Prerequisite or Co-requisite: TAX 610/ equivalent.
 This course examines the tax consequences as well as various strategies and opportunities relating to the design and implementation of executive compensation and benefit and retirement plans.
 Credit: 3 semester hours.

 TAX 662 Real Estate